inab/python-extended-json-schema-validator/README.md

   -C CONFIGFILENAME, --config CONFIGFILENAME
-                        Configuration file (used by extensions) --cache-dir CACHEDIR  Caching directory (used by extensions) --report REPORTFILENAME
+                        Configuration file (used by extensions) --cache-dir CACHEDIR  Caching directory (used by extensions) -c, --continue        Show all the error messages instead of stopping on the first one (default when a report file is requested)
+  --fix                 When some validation error arises, an editor instance (from $EDITOR environment variable) is launched
+                        giving the chance to fix the files, and then it is validated again.
+The cycle is repeated until all the files are correct or the program is interrupted --report REPORTFILENAME
                         Store validation report (in JSON format) in a file --annotation ANNOTREPORT